CHINESE POLITICAL SYSTEM

 China's most senior decision-making body is the seven-member Standing Committee of the Politburo which works as a kind of inner cabinet and groups together the country's most influential leaders.
 The current members are Xi Jinping (the President), Han Zheng, Wang Huning, Li Zhanshu, Li Keqiang (the Prime Minister), Wang Yang, and Zhao Liji.
 Members are elected to serve for a term of five years.

 How the Standing Committee operates is secret and unclear, but its meetings are thought to be regular and frequent, often characterised by blunt speaking and disagreement.
 Although policy disagreements and factional fighting are widely believed to take place in private, it is extremely rare for these to break into the public domain.

 Members of the Standing Committee also share out the posts of party General Secretary, premier, chairman of the National People's Congress, and head of the Discipline Inspection Commission.

 The Politburo controls three other important bodies and ensures the party line is upheld through these bodies.
 These are:

 The President of China is the head of state.
-He is currently Xi Jinping who was appointed at the end of 2012 and is expected to serve for 10 years.
+He is currently Xi Jinping who was appointed at the end of 2012 in the expectation that he would serve for 10 years.
 He is widely regarded as having acquired more power and as behaving in a more paranoid fashion than any other leader since Mao Zedong.
 He has abandoned the Communist Party's once hallowed tradition of 'collective leadership' in favour of strongman rule by himself.
 While he is genuinely opposed to corruption among party officials, he has used his anti-corruption campaign to remove rivals and consolidate power.

 The Premier of China is the head of the government and leads the State Council.
 He is currently Li Keqiang who was appponted at the end of 2012 and is expected to serve for 10 years.